ucdavisdatalab/Spatial_SQL/README.md

 If you've ever written an attribute query in ArcGIS or QGIS, you've worked with SQL.
 Example: Hey GIS program, please highlight all the records in my attribute table that have "Yolo" in the "county" column!
 In SQL, we would write ```SELECT * FROM city WHERE county = 'Yolo'; ```  It's actually quicker to write that query than to fill out the interface in the GIS.

 A spatial join is an example of a spatial operation that you may have performed in a GIS that can also be performed using SQL.
-For example, if we had a shapefile of business locations, we might query which businesses are inside of city boundaries. ```SELECT * from businesses, cities WHERE ST_Intersects(businesses.geometry, city.geometry);``` It's much quicker to write the query than fill out the spatial join interface.
+For example, if we had a dataset of business locations, we might query which businesses are inside of city boundaries. ```SELECT * from businesses, cities WHERE ST_Intersects(businesses.geometry, city.geometry);``` It's much quicker to write the query than fill out the spatial join interface.

-## Why do you want to learn to work with spatial databases and spatial SQL?
+## Why should you learn to work with spatial databases and spatial SQL?
 * It's a good way to work with large amounts of data
 * Typically faster to run a process in a spatial database than in a desktop GIS program
 * Store lots of data (compare with shapefile's 70m row limit)